Team-EnderIO/Website/docs/technical/datapacks/custom_conduits.md

 This is an example conduit JSON (this is for a Redstone Conduit).
 All conduits share a `type`, `description` and `texture` field.

+This should be placed into your datapack in the following path:
+`data/<namespace>/enderio/conduit/<your_conduit>.json`

 | Field         |           Type            | Description                           |
 |---------------|:-------------------------:|---------------------------------------|
 | `type`        |          string           | The conduit type                      |